Sai-Santhosh/retail_databricks_pipeline/README.md

-# Apparel Retail 360: Databricks DLT Streaming Medallion Pipeline
+# Databricks DLT Streaming Medallion Pipeline

 This project simulates an apparel retailer’s analytics backend.
 It continuously generates sales and dimension data, ingests it as streams, enforces data-quality rules, tracks historical dimension changes (SCD Type 2), and publishes curated Gold tables for reporting and analysis.